systemd11/Lockpic/README.md

 # Lockpic - Image Encryption App

-Lockpic is a simple and user-friendly application designed to **encrypt and hide messages in images using steganography**.
+Lockpic is a simple and user-friendly application designed to **encrypt messages in images using steganography**.
 The app allows you to encrypt a message with AES encryption and then hide the encrypted message in the least significant bits (LSB) of an image file (PNG).
 It also enables you to decrypt the hidden message from an encrypted image when provided with the correct password.

 <img src="Images/MainWindow.png" alt="Main window" width="75%" />